NicoOhler/Notes/Science, Technology and Society/Altklausurfragen.md

     - c) One reason why scientists are interested in the "public understanding of science" results from declining numbers of students who chose to study STEM subjects (science, technology, engineering and mathematics)
     - d) Public controversies over particular fields of science raise questions over what the public knows about science
 25. Which of the following statements explain technology assessment?
-    - a) Constructive Technology Assessement (CTA) was developed in the USA and calls for expert advice in policy making
+    - a) Constructive Technology Assessment (CTA) was developed in the USA and calls for expert advice in policy making
-    - b) Consensus Conference was developed in Denmark and emphasises participatory methods
+    - b) Consensus Conference was developed in Denmark and emphasizes participatory methods
     - c) Participation in Technology Assessment means to engage broader groups of society in the knowledge making processes relevant for the shaping technologies and political decisions